NSchock/nschock.github.io/index.md

 ## About

-I am a second year graduate student in mathematics at the University of Georgia.
+I am a third year graduate student in mathematics at the University of Georgia.
 I received my B.S. in Mathematics from Cal Poly, San Luis Obispo, in 2017.

 ## Research

-I am broadly interested in algebraic geometry.
+I am interested in algebraic geometry, in particular compactifications of moduli spaces and enumerative geometry.
+My advisor is [Valery Alexeev](http://alpha.math.uga.edu/~valery/)

-In the summer of 2016, I participated in the [WADE Into Research](http://college.wfu.edu/mathreu/) REU at Wake Forest University

 ### Papers